- Beginning of Rush

-- Groups may not have more than four rush meals with any rushee.
+- Groups may not have more than three rush meals with any rushee.

-- In addition to the four rush meals, groups may invite the rushees of their choosing to a Tap Night Dinner with current group members during dining hall hours on Tap Night.
+- In addition to the three rush meals, groups may invite the rushees of their choosing to a Tap Night Dinner with current group members during dining hall hours on Tap Night.

 - Alcohol: The singing groups have agreed

 with the Yale College Policy on Alcoholic Beverages (Undergraduate